top of page

 Canterbury Library

-The weekend our festival launches is also the launch weekend of the 2025 Summer Reading Challenge and we'll be working with the library to add a brilliant range of interactive events, story treasure hunts, meet the author and more in their beautiful spaces.
+The weekend our festival launches is also the launch weekend of the 2025 Summer Reading Challenge and we are working with the library to add a brilliant range of interactive events, story treasure hunts, meet the author and more in their beautiful spaces.

 Central Canterbury, accessible by bus, and from Canterbury East and West train stations.
 Nearest car park St Radigund's.